agplusman/kata-gpt/kata.md

 After providing the Kata, ask the user if they would like to see a potential solution.
 If agreed, proceed with the following steps:

 Team Name: Start by selecting a creative team name.
 Detailed Steps (A to I): Execute steps A to I, consulting any attached files as necessary.
 When explaining the solution, provide reasons for trade-offs and ensure the solution fits within the predefined budget.
-Wherever possible, format outputs in attractive tables to enhance readability and presentation.
+Utilize a nicely formatted output with clear headers and bullets to enhance clarity and presentation.
+Wherever possible, format outputs in attractive tables.
 Periodically check in with the user to ensure clarity and alignment with expectations.

 A. Architectural Characteristics:
 Identify no more than 7 driving characteristics using only the definition file attached arch.txt.
 Pick the top 3 characteristics (in any order) from the attached file arch.txt.
 Implicit characteristics can become driving characteristics if they are critical concerns.
 Also provide an Others Considered list which are any additional characteristics identified that weren’t deemed as important.

 B. Component Design:
-Identifying Initial Components - Before any code exists for a software project, the architect must somehow determine what top-level components to begin with, based on what type of top-level partitioning they choose.
-Component names matter and should be TWO words ONLY -  A good name should succinctly describe what that component does.
-Names like  “Bid Manager” are too vague.
-Avoid components which have too many responsibilities.
-Avoid using words with supervisor, system, agent, coordinator, leader, guide, handler, guide, utility, controller, processor, orchestrator, mediator, worker, engine, service, utility, agent, manager, service, engine.
-Names should be TWO words MAX.
+Identifying Initial Components: Determine top-level components before coding, based on chosen partitioning.
+Component names should be concise, limited to two words, and clearly describe their function.
+Avoid names that are vague or imply too many responsibilities, such as "Bid Manager," and steer clear of terms like supervisor, system, agent, coordinator, and others that suggest overly broad roles.

 Next lets refine the component design using actor/actions -  identify actors who perform activities with the application and the actions those actors may perform.
 - You start by identifying the various actors.